Eight dead as police helicopter crashes into Scottish pub

 "This is a black day for Glasgow and for Scotland," said Scottish First Minister Alex Salmond, noting that Saturday was St Andrew's Day, Scotland's national day.

-Celebrations in Glasgow were canceled, flags were flown at half-mast on government buildings and a special service was held at Glasgow's Roman Catholic cathedral.
+Celebrations in Glasgow were cancelled, flags were flown at half-mast on government buildings and a special service was held at Glasgow's Roman Catholic cathedral.

 Police said it was too early to speculate on what caused the Eurocopter, popular with emergency services worldwide, to come down.
 Witnesses said it did not appear to have caught fire.